Lawyers for Dog Bite Victims

 According to statistics, over 50 percent of all children under the age of 12 have been bitten by a canine.
 In addition, 50 percent of all such dog bites tend to occur either within the neighborhood or the family home.
 Dog bites are typically inflicted on a child’s head, face and neck.
 Toddlers make up the bulk of children getting treated at emergency rooms due to dog bites.
 Dog bites are painful, traumatic, and the accompanying rabies shots, stitches and sometimes, plastic surgery, may be emotionally traumatizing and memorable for all the wrong reasons.

 Immediately after the bite, call 911 as rabies tends to set in a few hours after a bite: you don’t want to take any chances with your child’s health given the low survival rates of rabies victims.
 Identify the dog owner, take their address, name and phone number.
 Explain to them that due to the severity of the attack, your child suffered injuries that necessitate emergency medical attention.
 In addition, ask for their homeowner’s insurance company name and information, and their policy number.

 Next, call animal control and file a report immediately so the animal can be quarantined.
 This report will play a pivotal role in the dog bite lawsuit you will file with us later on since evidence of this kind is what stands up in a court of law as the report proves negligence.
 Lastly, gather evidence of the dog bite attack by taking photos and video footage of blood splatters, torn clothing, as well as short, written witness testimonies from people who may have seen the whole thing unfold (have them sign their statements at the bottom of every page) Please do NOT wash nor get rid of your child’s clothes: put them in a clear Ziploc bag and store them safely.
 Don’t forget to label the bag with the date and time of the dog bite attack.

-Best Dog Bite Attorneys in Chicago – Call For Your Free Consultation!
+Best Dog Bite Attorneys – Call For Your Free Consultation!